Policy on Alcohol, Tobacco, and Other Drugs

 - Drivers or passengers in university fleet vehicles or vehicles rented/utilized for university travel may not possess or consume alcohol beverages.

 - Grain alcohol (also known as ethanol or ethyl alcohol) is prohibited on university property, at university-sponsored events or on travel associated with the university except when used in a supervised classroom laboratory.

 - On-campus advertisements that indicate alcohol as the primary focus of the event are not permitted.

-- Viterbo Campus Safety personnel may request that the LCPD perform a voluntary breathalyzer test of: (a) individuals who are visibly intoxicated to help assess the need for medical treatment, and (b) individuals to demonstrate that they have not been drinking.
+- Viterbo Campus Safety and Security and Security personnel may request that the LCPD perform a voluntary breathalyzer test of: (a) individuals who are visibly intoxicated to help assess the need for medical treatment, and (b) individuals to demonstrate that they have not been drinking.
 Persons may request the breathalyzer test to demonstrate that they have not been drinking.
-When a breathalyzer is requested by Campus Safety, persons have the right to refuse it.
+When a breathalyzer is requested by Campus Safety and Security and Security, persons have the right to refuse it.
 Individuals may not refuse being transported to the hospital when incapacitated.
 At Viterbo, breathalyzers are used only by members of the La Crosse Police Department.

 Application For Service Of Alcoholic Beverages At Events Planned For Students And/Or Students’ Families

 - To serve alcoholic beverages at a university-sponsored event planned for Viterbo students or with Viterbo students in attendance, one must complete an application.
 Examples of such events are: athletic team banquets, club parties/dances, receptions associated with student art shows and/or student recitals, and events planned for adult learning, graduate, and/or non-traditional students, etc.

 - Only Viterbo students who are members of a registered Viterbo student organization or Viterbo employees may apply for service of alcoholic beverages at an event planned for Viterbo students and/or students’ families.